-Global Primes stock Indices allow traders to take a view on the world’s largest and most important global stock markets without trading or owning the underlying shares.
+Our Indices CFDs allow you to take a view on the world’s largest and most important global stock markets without trading or owning the underlying shares.
 Indices such as the DJIA index (US30) represent a basket of the 30 largest companies listed on US stock exchanges.
+These Indices can be bought or sold using a CFD with the aim of generating a profit.

-Traders across the world will always know the value of the S&P500 and DJIA in order to understand the current market sentiment, e.g. risk on or risk off, bullish or bearish, am I a buyer or seller.
+Most traders will know the value of the S&P500 and DJIA in order to understand the current market sentiment/regime/theme, e.g. risk on or risk off, bullish or bearish, am I a buyer or seller.
+Even if you’re not an Index trader, these are markets that you’ll want to keep an eye on.

 Index CFDs are valued in the currency of the respective stock exchange which they derive their value from.
 For example, the US Indices (US500, US30 and NAS100) are valued in US dollars, the GER30 is valued in Euros and the AUS200 in Australian dollars.